filecoin-project/filecoin-docs/docs/get-started/lotus/send-and-receive-fil.md

 Keep your private keys safe!
 Do not share them with anyone!
 Store them in a secure location!
 :::

 You can export and re-import a wallet, including a different Lotus node.
-Use `wallet export` to export a wallet from a node:
+Use `wallet export` to export an address from a node:

 ```bash
 lotus wallet export <address> > wallet.private